replicatedhq/help-center/content/docs/kubernetes/getting-started/docker-registries.md

 {{< linked_headline "Referencing Images from the Replicated Registry" >}}

-Images stored in the Replicated private registry can be accessed by adding a static `imagePullSecret` to any container definition that references a private image.
+Images stored in the Replicated private registry can be accessed by adding a static `imagePullSecrets` to any container definition that references a private image.
 Replicated will automatically create a secret named `replicatedregistrykey` and deploy it with your application.
 Referencing this secret will make your private images available on the target cluster.

 {{< linked_headline "Bundling Airgap Images" >}}